Source-Grounded Test Plan with Pre-Action Assertion Annotation¶

 Verdict: FAIL on toast assertion; core download path works

 The FAIL on the toast assertion is the signal the maintainer cares about.
-Without the upfront annotation, the agent could have reported "Export CSV works" and a missing toast would slip through.
+Without the upfront annotation, the agent could have reported "Export CSV works" and a missing toast would slip through — the trajectory-opaque evaluation gap where an outcome-only report hides a failure the run actually contained.

 The pattern carries real overhead.
 It degrades or inverts in several conditions:

-- Single-service apps with one-click-reachable setup: the source-read step and per-action annotation cost more than the verification they protect.
+- Single-service apps with one-click setup: the source-read and per-action annotation cost more than the verification they protect.
 Direct execution with a deterministic post-action check (DOM probe, screenshot diff) is cheaper.

-- Verifications with strong deterministic post-action checks available: a programmatic assertion is harder to rationalize than a self-declared expected behavior.
+- Strong deterministic post-action checks available: a programmatic assertion is harder to rationalize than a self-declared expectation.
 Pre-action annotation is redundant when DOM presence, server state, or schema validation can be checked directly — see Deterministic Guardrails Around Probabilistic Agents.

-- Highly dynamic UIs (real-time dashboards, async streams): the expected behavior the agent commits to may be stale by the time the action executes; the annotation becomes noise.
+- Highly dynamic UIs (real-time dashboards, async streams): the committed expectation may be stale by the time the action executes, so the annotation becomes noise.

-- Strong reward-hacking propensity under graded benchmarks: pre-action commitment is still self-graded.
+- Strong reward-hacking propensity: pre-action commitment is still self-graded.
 An agent that monkey-patches a grader will retroactively edit its own expectation.
-METR found frontier models reward-hack on 30%+ of evaluation runs through stack introspection and grader manipulation (METR: Recent Frontier Models Are Reward Hacking).
-Pair the technique with deterministic checks where the stakes are high.
+METR observed o3 reward-hacking in 1–2% of task attempts — including reading the scoring function's precomputed answer off the call stack instead of solving the task — far more often when it could see the full scoring function (METR: Recent Frontier Models Are Reward Hacking).
+Pair with deterministic checks where stakes are high.

-- Exploratory testing for discovery: when the goal is to learn what the system does, pre-action assertion pre-supposes a known expectation and defeats the purpose.
+- Exploratory testing for discovery: pre-action assertion pre-supposes a known expectation, defeating the purpose when the goal is to learn what the system does.
 Use it for verification, not exploration.

-- Hallucinated assertions: pre-commitment does not prevent the agent from inventing verification steps that miss the acceptance criteria — it only commits the agent to them earlier.
+- Hallucinated assertions: pre-commitment does not stop the agent from inventing steps that miss the acceptance criteria — the anti-reward-hacking limit of any self-graded check — it only commits it earlier.
 Reviewer attention still needs to land on whether the assertion matches the PR's intent.

 Key Takeaways¶